spglib/spglib/_sources/python-spglib.txt

 Niggli reduction is achieved using this method.
 The algorithm detail is found at https://atztogo.github.io/niggli/ and the references are there in.
-Basis vectors are stored in ``lattice`` and ``niggli_lattice`` as shown in :ref:`py_variables_crystal_structure`. ``esp`` is the tolerance parameter, but unlike ``symprec`` the unit is not a length.
+Original basis vectors are stored in ``lattice`` and the Niggli reduced basis vectors are given in ``niggli_lattice``.
+The format of basis vectors are found at :ref:`py_variables_crystal_structure`. ``esp`` is the tolerance parameter, but unlike ``symprec`` the unit is not a length.
 This is used to check if difference of norms of two basis vectors is close to zero or not and if two basis vectors are orthogonal by the value of dot product being close to zero or not.
 The detail is shown at https://atztogo.github.io/niggli/.

 When the search failed, ``None`` is returned.